ponticelli/blog-posts/01-async/post.md

 ## Callbacks

-In JavaScript, the most common mechanism for exposing an asynchronous API is to use a callback function.
+In JavaScript, one of the most common mechanisms for exposing an asynchronous API is to use a function that accepts another function as an argument.
+These function arguments are commonly known as callbacks or callback functions, because they give the primary function a hook with which to "call back" to you - by invoking the function you provided, at an appropriate time, or multiple times.
 Because JavaScript treats functions as [first-class citizens](http://en.wikipedia.org/wiki/First-class_citizen), you can pass function instances as arguments to other functions, or return function instances from functions, just as easily as you can pass or return numbers, strings, booleans, objects, or arrays.
-By passing a function into another function, you are essentially injecting some custom code to be executed within the context of some larger routine or algorithm, and you are also relinquishing control of your code - you are placing the responsibility of invoking your function into the hands of someone else, which can be quite powerful.
+Callback functions can be invoked by the primary function at any time, any number of times, synchronously or asynchronously, and using any context binding and arguments, which creates an extremely flexbile and powerful mechanism for communicating between JavaScript modules.

 ## JavaScript Event Loop/Call Stack